cap-security-cartel/report-generator/source/report.md

 The vulnerability arises from the sequence of operations in the broader protocol:
 1. A new borrower borrows funds from the vault, increasing spot utilization.
 2. Upon repayment, the borrower bears no cost for the borrow as tokens were initially minted on the updated index.
-3. After repayment, the debt token's `$.interestRate` remains the same as when the borrow was made, keeping utilization elevated when this does not accurately the vault's utilized asset amount.
+3. After repayment, the debt token's `$.interestRate` remains the same as when the borrow was made, keeping utilization elevated when this does not accurately reflect the vault's utilized asset amount.

 This sequence means that the interest rate increase caused by the new borrower's actions is charged to existing debt token holders.
 This creates a scenario where: